Donald E. Larsen

 Mr. Stitzlein is President of Tricor Metals, a supplier of titanium mill products, forgings and fabrication of ASME-code equipment for the petrochemical, pharmaceutical, mining, aerospace, and biomedical markets.

 Tricor is based in Wooster, Ohio, and has operations in Texas, California and Michigan.
 Stitzlein is a 1973 graduate of The Ohio State University.
 He earned an MBA at Ashland University, Ashland, OH, in 1989, and one year later purchased Tricor Industrial.
 The company has a headcount of more than 150 employees and stocks over 1 million pounds of inventory.

 Education Committee Co-Chair

 Graham P. Walker is currently Vice President, Sales and Marketing at AMETEK Specialty Metal Products.
-He is responsible for all sales and marketing activities associated with the Business Unit.
 He is a qualified Metallurgist with a BSc from the University of Leeds (UK) and a MBA from Baldwin-Wallace College (OH).